-- Preview Email Newsletter

 Oregon Health & Science University researchers have found that certain nerves that play an integral role in the body's "fight or flight" stress response can support pancreatic tumor growth.

-These nerves, called sympathetic nerves, grow directly into pancreatic tumors and communicate with cancer cells and nearby support cell more PR
+These nerves, called sympathetic nerves, grow directly into pancreatic tumors and communicate with cancer cells and nearby support cells known as cancer-associated fibroblasts.
+This com more PR

 Study: Sympathy Works Best on Health Warnings (10)